 When exercising during the summer, you can reduce your risk of overheating by wearing moisture-wicking, loose-fitting, lightweight clothing.
 Try to wear light-colored clothes as these absorb less heat than dark-colored clothes do.

 Know the warning signs.

 Heat-related illness can range in severity from heat cramps to heat strokes.
 Warning signs include higher than normal heart rate, cramps, dizziness, and nausea.
-If you experience any of these signs, quickly move yourself to a shaded or air-conditioned area, sit down, elevate your legs and drink cold water.
+If you experience any of these signs, quickly move yourself to a shaded or an area with air conditioning.
+Once there sit down, elevate your legs and drink cold water.
 If you or someone with you develops signs of heatstroke, such as confusion, lack of sweating, persistent vomiting or loss of consciousness, start cooling them off and call 911 immediately.

 If you do injure yourself while exercising, especially if you notice the pain has not gone away and is impacting your everyday activities, contact your doctor.
 Dr. Hulme is currently accepting new patients.
 To learn more or schedule an appointment, call 317.948.0200.